mandakan/life-compass/docs/technology_decisions.md

 - **IndexedDB will replace Local Storage when scalability is needed.**
 - **React 19 + Tailwind CSS v4 is the chosen frontend stack.**
 - **We will always use the latest stable versions of frameworks and libraries.**
-- **Code quality is enforced through linters, testing, and best practices.**
+- **Our code quality is enforced through linters, testing, and best practices.**

-This document serves as a foundation for technology decisions and will evolve as the project grows.
+- **We adopt a component-based architecture to promote modularity and reusability.**